rehabas/next-js-router/README.md

 export default Details;

 ```
-Open your browser again and go to `details` page and now let's see what's happening:
+Open your browser again and go to (`http://localhost:3000/details`) and now let's see what's happening:

 ![](https://i.imgur.com/RfstcZD.png)